What to do in an emergency at an AWE site

 West Berkshire Council and AWE have developed a public information booklet that tells you what to do in the unlikely event of an emergency at the AWE Aldermaston or Burghfield sites.

 This booklet tells you more about the possible hazards from an emergency involving the release of radioactive material and provides advice on what actions to take.
+It also provides details of the extent of the emergency planning zones around the AWE Aldermaston and Burghfield sites and explains how you would be alerted.

 In the event of a radiation emergency at an AWE site you should:

-• Go in – go indoors and follow the advice below.
+• Go in: go indoors and follow the advice below.

-• Stay in – close and stay away from all windows and doors.
+• Stay in: close and stay away from all windows and doors.
 Damp down or put out fires and turn off any fans that could draw air from outside.

-• Tune in – tune in to local radio and TV.
+• Tune in: tune in to local radio and TV.
 Advice and updates will also be given on news websites and social media.

-• Don’t use your phone – don’t use your landline or mobile unless there is a separate emergency.
+• Don’t use your phone: don’t use your landline or mobile unless there is a separate emergency.
 This could overload the system and should be left clear for the emergency services.

-• Don’t leave the area – don’t leave the area unless told to do so by the emergency services.
+• Don’t leave the area: don’t leave the area unless told to do so by the emergency services.
 You will be much safer indoors.

 What is REPPIR?

-What are we doing to protect you?
+What we are doing to protect you

 Every AWE facility has measures in place to prevent a radiation emergency taking place and rigorous emergency response procedures which are exercised regularly with the emergency services and local authorities.